rvauradkar1/testfuse/README.md

 ### Mock code generation pattern

-All mocks are generated based on a fixed pattern.
+All mocks are generated based on a fixed pattern and available in a Go file named mocks_test.go.

 'AuthSvc' is a registered component.
 Clients of this package need to
 mock this dependency during unit-testing.